sap-tutorials/sap-build-apps/tutorials/codejam-08-work-zone-app/codejam-08-work-zone-app.md

     ![Create](images/wz-create-site2.png)

-    The site settings screen is displayed.
+    The site settings screen opens in a new tab.

 3. Click **Edit** in the top-right corner.